 Strengthening the culture and climate of inclusion and equity

-Rouleau enjoys working with Gibson.
+Rouleau enjoyed working with Gibson.

 “Troy demonstrates a gentle and genuine caring for all of the students he works with through the advising office or through SAGA,” she said.
 “He offers an enthusiastic optimism about making HFC more inclusive and welcoming and puts in the work to make it happen.
-Getting to collaborate with Troy to lead SAGA is one of my very favorite parts of my job.”
+Getting to collaborate with Troy to lead SAGA was one of my very favorite parts of my job.”

 Preston also spoke highly of Gibson.